• Skip to primary navigation

 • Making lunch?
 These Russian style potatoes will always satisfy.

-• How about an easy side dish for your dinner?
+• How about an easy side dish for your roast chicken dinner?
 Definitely yes!

 What Oil to Use for Pan Fried Potatoes

-It's usually easies to use a plant based oil when frying potatoes.
-A neutral tasting oil is best.
-You can fry with bacon fat, tallow or lard, but plant based oils are usually a bit healthier when frying.
+A neutral tasting oil is best for frying potatoes.
+You can also fry with bacon fat, tallow or lard, or a mix of butter and oil, but plant based oils are usually a bit healthier when frying.
+Here are some suggestions:

 • Sunflower Oil